How to Build Confidence When You Feel Behind in Life

 It starts with what you repeatedly show yourself you can do.

-Zach learned that through one of the biggest matches of his life.
-Facing Novak Djokovic on Arthur Ashe, he had every reason to feel outmatched.
-But what changed his belief was not the crowd, not the stadium, not the moment.
+Zach learned this facing Novak Djokovic on Arthur Ashe.
+On paper, everything about that moment said he should feel outmatched.
+But what changed his belief was not the crowd or the stadium.
 It was what he proved to himself in real time.

 “Anything can happen.
 If I play well, I feel like I could beat whoever on any given day.”